 65% of our top 40 sites had some indication of an estimated delivery or ship date, suggesting this has not widely caught on or been accepted yet.

-We’ve tested adding estimated dates in the checkout flow and have not seen any statistically significant lifts in conversion rate.
+We’ve tested adding estimated dates in the mobile checkout flow and have not seen any statistically significant lifts in conversion rate.

 A caveat on the above result is that for that client, the estimated shipping and delivery date for each product is already on the PDP, therefore showing it again in checkout may not have added any additional motivation to complete the purchase (there was no question about this in the customers’ minds).